fw4spl-org/fw4spl-doc/CMake/src/introduction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The CMakeLists.txt should contain at least the function *fwLoadProperties()* to load the Properties.cmake.
-But it can also contain others functions usefull to link with external libraries.
+But it can also contain others functions useful to link with external libraries.

 Here is an example of CMakeLists.txt from guiQt Bundle :

 .. code:: cmake

     fwLoadProperties()
-    fwUseForwardInclude(
-        fwActivities
-        fwGuiQt
-        fwRuntime
-        fwServices
-        fwTools

-        gui
-    )

     find_package(Qt5 COMPONENTS Core Gui Widgets REQUIRED)